Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 If needed sync the form 'field names' with the ones provided in the FormsOperationsProvider.cs class in the project.

-3. Run the renderer and navigate to /quantum-sample-page on the frontend or open it in the backend.
+3. Run the renderer and navigate to /netcore-renderer/home for the full quantum makeover on the .Net Core Renderer